Equality and Diversity

-- eliminating unfair and unlawful discrimination
+- eliminate unfair and unlawful discrimination

-- promoting equality of opportunity
+- promote equality of opportunity

-- ensuring good relations between all
+- ensure good relations between all

 We are committed to undertaking Equality Impact Assessments, which involve assessing the likely or actual effects of policies or services on people who use them.
 It helps us to make sure the needs of people are taken into account when we develop and implement a new policy or service or when we make a change to a current policy or service.